How to Fight a Speeding Ticket

-- Hire a defense lawyer who has experience as a Pittsburgh Traffic Ticket Lawyer in fighting speeding tickets.
+- Hire a defense lawyer who has experience as a Pittsburgh Speeding Ticket Lawyer.
 Traffic charges can often be reduced or dismissed.
 Retaining a lawyer is a good investment, because you might be able to save money on your insurance costs over the course of years.

 - Examine the ticket closely, as the traffic ticket you are given will offer clues regarding how the ticket might be fought.
 Look carefully for any inaccurate information.

 If the ticket indicates that a VASCAR device was used to measure your speed, the ticket can be challenged in court.
 VASCAR devices have been shown to be prone to errors, especially when your speed is tracked over short distances.